The following is from HLifeMedia.com, October 12, 2010

 I was praying for a solution, and constantly searching for information.

-In the spring of 2007, I attended a meeting where a diabetic gentleman, much worse off than I was, had improved his diabetes, and was sharing information he had gleaned primarily from a book,
+In the spring of 2007, I attended a meeting where a diabetic gentleman, much worse off than I was, had improved his diabetes, and was sharing information he had gleaned primarily from a book, The China Study, by T. Colin Campbell.
+This book was the turning point for me and has changed my life.

 I changed my diet drastically.
 I planned to transition over the course of a year or so … pescatarian, ovo-lacto vegetarian, then vegan.
 But the more I studied – both from books and online sources, I learned that a raw-food diet is very effective in nourishing and strengthening our bodies, and provides everything we need to heal from even the worst of diseases.